taryngustafson/RateMyLandlordPDX/README.md

 ## Why This Exists

-Portland has a serious rental affordability and landlord accountability problem.
-Tenants often have no way to know what they're getting into before signing a lease — and by the time they find out, they're locked in.
+Portland has a landlord accountability problem.
+Tenants often have no way to know what they're getting into before signing a lease, and by the time they find out, they're locked in.

 I built **RateMyLandlordPDX** to give tenants a shared place to warn each other about problem landlords and highlight the good ones.
 No account required, fully anonymous, and focused specifically on the Portland metro area.